esikm/Pillow/docs/reference/PyAccess.rst

 .. note:: Accessing individual pixels is fairly slow.
 If you are
-           looping over all of the pixels in an image, there is likely a faster way using other parts of the Pillow API.
+           looping over all of the pixels in an image, there is likely a faster way using other parts of the Pillow2 API.

 Example
 -------